Veteran Johnson, rookie Byram form tight bond on 'D' for Avs - WHIZ News

 DENVER (AP) — There’s a 13-year age gap in the pairing of Colorado Avalanche defensemen Erik Johnson and Bowen Byram.
 They play different styles, too.

-But their chemistry on the ice is undeniable and their stories have another link, took, as both have dealt with the lingering effects of concussion symptoms.
+But their chemistry on the ice is undeniable and their stories have another link, too, as both have dealt with the lingering effects of concussions.

 Go ahead, make all the age jokes.
 They do.